lollipopkit/flutter_server_box/README.md

 ## 🧱 Contribution
 **Any positive contribution is welcome**.
-10 iOS app redemption codes will be given away for the first time you participate in the contribution. :)

 ### l10n guide
 1. Fork this repo and clone forked repo to your local machine.
 2. Create `arb` file in `lib/l10n/` directory